Bahromiddin-0256/alpha-yaproq/README.md

 # Yaproq Bot
-#### Yaproq botni [usbu link orqali kirib](https://t.me/yaproq1bot) ko'rib ishlatib ko'rishingiz mumkin
+#### You can try the Yaproq Bot [enter through this link](https://t.me/yaproq1bot)
 #

 <!-- GETTING STARTED -->
 ## Getting Started

-This is an example of how you may give instructions on setting up your project locally.
-To get a local copy up and running follow these simple example steps.

-### Prerequisites

-This is an example of how to list things you need to use the software and how to install them.
+Yaproq is telegram bot to predict and analysis wheat crop and find probability of yellow rust on the crop.
+It can detect the level of disease and gives the treatment recommendations.
+And also can predict the rate of yellow rust by using Humadity, temperature and current disease level.

 ### Installation

-_Below is an example of how you can instruct your audience on installing and setting up your app.
-This template doesn't rely on any external dependencies or services._
+This are the steps to install the project and environment

-1. Clone the repo
+- Clone the repo
    ```sh
    git clone https://github.com/Bahromiddin-0256/alpha-yaproq.git
    ```
-2. Create virtual environment  and activate
+- Create virtual environment  and activate
    ```sh
    virtualenv venv && source venv/bin/activate
    ```
-3. Install PyTorch to your computer [WebSite](https://pytorch.org/)
+- Install PyTorch to your computer [WebSite](https://pytorch.org/)
     ```sh
     pip3 install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cpu
     ```

-4. Install requirements (kerakli kutubxonalarni o'rnatib bo'lgunicha biroz vaqt olishi mumkin)
+- Install requirements (kerakli kutubxonalarni o'rnatib bo'lgunicha biroz vaqt olishi mumkin)
    ```sh
    pip install -r requirements.txt
    ```

-5. Copy [.env.example](https://github.com/Bahromiddin-0256/alpha-yaproq/blob/main/.env.example)  to .env and change variables to yours
+- Copy [.env.example](https://github.com/Bahromiddin-0256/alpha-yaproq/blob/main/.env.example)  to .env and change variables to yours
    ```sh
    cp .env.example .env
    ```
-6. Malumotlar bazasini saqlang
+- Malumotlar bazasini saqlang
     ```sh
     python manage.py makemigrations && python manage.py migrate
     ```